 Mohs micrographic surgery (also known as Mohs chemosurgery) is a surgical technique in which very thin layers of skin tissue are meticulously removed, stained, and examined under a microscope.

 It is named after dermatologist Frederick E. Mohs, who developed the technique in the first half of the 20th century.
 By removing layers of tissue in such an incremental manner, the physician can be sure that all tumor tissue is excised, and can simultaneously spare normal tissue.
 Of all the surgical techniques available today, Mohs surgery offers both the lowest recurrence rate for malignant lesions and the maximum potential for preservation of healthy tissue.
 Mohs surgery is performed by specialized Dermatologic Surgeons who limit their practice to treating skin cancer patients and performing skin cancer removal.
-Frequently, the Mohs surgeon will then refer patients for Mohs surgery reconstruction to a Facial Plastic Surgeon such as Dr. Ransom, experienced San Francisco Mohs surgery reconstruction specialist.
-This helps to ensure best possible outcome, both in terms of cancer care and cosmetic appearance – especially in highly visible and functional areas, such as the face.
+Frequently, the Mohs surgeon will then refer patients for Mohs surgery reconstruction to a Facial Plastic Surgeon such as Dr. Ransom, an experienced San Francisco Mohs surgery reconstruction specialist.
+This helps to ensure the best possible outcome, both in terms of cancer care and cosmetic appearance – especially in highly visible and functional areas, such as the face.

 Mohs surgery is more time consuming and expensive than traditional removal (sometimes called “wide local excision”).
 However, its precision is especially valuable for recurrent or aggressive carcinomas, for treatment of cosmetically important areas such as the nose, eyelids, lips, or chin, and for high risk and invasive lesions (such as those near branches of the facial nerve or other nerves).
 Mohs surgery is now frequently used to remove basal cell carcinomas (BCC), squamous cell carcinomas (SCC), some melanomas, and selected other lesions on the face.